vbotka/ansible-collection-freebsd/docs/source/examples/206/example-206.rst

   swarms:
     sw_01:
-      count: 2
+      count: 3
       template: ansible_client
+      properties:
+        bpf: 1
+        dhcp: 1
+        vnet: 1

+.. note:: The clone *test_111* belongs to the swarm *sw_01*.
+Set *count: 3* to create two more jails
+          in the swarm *sw_01*.

 The module *vbotka.freebsd.iocage* doesn't work with multiple names.
 We will use *ansible.builtin.command* instead.
-Such a task is not idempotent anyway if the UUID is generated automatically.
+Anyway, such a task is not idempotent if the UUID is generated automatically.
 Example of the commands ::

   iocage create --short --template ansible_client --count 2  bpf=1 dhcp=1 vnet=1 notes="vmm=iocage_02 swarm=sw_01"